AswathyD31/Deep_Learning_Diabetes_Prediction_ANN/README.md

 + Blood Pressure
 + Six blood serum measurements: S1 to S6

-+Target:
++ Target:

 A continuous measure of diabetes progression after one year.

 # Steps Involved

-Loading and Preprocessing the Dataset:
+## Loading and Preprocessing the Dataset:

 * Load the dataset using sklearn.datasets.load_diabetes.